publiclab/Leaflet.DistortableImage/README.md

 * `corners` (*optional*, default: an array of `LatLang`s that position the image on the center of the map, value: *array*)

-Allows you to set an image's position on the map manually (somewhere other than center).
+Allows you to set an image's position on the map manually (somewhere other than the center default).

-They should be passed as an array of `L.latLng` objects in NW, NE, SW, SE order (in a "Z" shape).
+Note that this can manipulate shape and dimensions of your image.

-This will not have an effect on the map view, but it will determine the shape and dimensions of the rendered image.
+The corners should be passed as an array of `L.latLng` objects in NW, NE, SW, SE order (in a "Z" shape).

 They will be stored on the image.
 See the [Quick API Reference](#Quick-API-Reference) for their getter and setter methods.